-In the eleven years that I’ve been writing on this site, I don’t think I’ve ever, ever used the term “miracle” in relation to behavior management.
-But lately I’ve been hearing a lot of teachers talk about a strategy that might be as close as it gets.
+I’ve been blogging since 2003, and I don’t think I’ve ever used the term “miraculous” in relation to behavior management (or anything in education, for that matter).
+But this is a technique that might be as close as it gets.
 If you have a student for whom no other solutions seem to work, read on.

 The 2×10 strategy is simple: spend 2 minutes per day for 10 days in a row talking with an at-risk student about anything she or he wants to talk about.
 There’s no mystery to the reasoning here, of course–the strategy builds a rapport and relationship between teacher and student, and lets the child see that you genuinely care about him or her as a person.

 The miracle is in how it turns that abstract, overwhelming, where-do-I-start concept of relationship building into something easily manageable with an immediate payoff for everyone involved.

 And the miracle is in how well it seems to be working in real classrooms, at all grade levels, across the country.

 I heard about this strategy through a teacher in a Facebook group.
 A group member who wishes to remain anonymous shared this story: